digitalrebar/doc/user/webui/deployment.rst

 roles (aka "noop") that represent target states.
 Digital Rebar tracks the subroles needed to achieve the milestone and automatically adds them.

-To add a milestone role, select it from the list at the top of the screen and click ``add role``.
-For these instructions, use the ``O/S Installed`` role to install an operating system.
+To add a milestone role, first click the ``propose`` button at the bottom of the deployment.
+Next, click the ``add role`` button and choose the desired role.

 Once a role is added to a deployment, Digital Rebar will add it an it's dependencies as columns into the deployment matrix.